Kaarin Record Leach

 From 2016-2018 she was a two-time awardee of the Beatrice B. Pearman Endowed Scholarship from Westminster Choir College, where she recently completed a Master of Music in Piano Accompanying and Coaching.
 She was also honored to be a national semifinalist for the 2018-2019 Fulbright U.S. Student Program, with the University of Pretoria Music Department of South Africa offering their full support for her proposal titled “The Multicultural Songbridge: A Musicultural Exchange Between South Africa and the U.S.”

-She is currently serving as a member of the Board of Trustees for The Westminster Foundation of Princeton, dedicated to the preservation of historic Westminster Choir College in Princeton, NJ.
+Kaarin is currently serving as a member of the Board of Trustees for The Westminster Foundation of Princeton, dedicated to the preservation of historic Westminster Choir College in Princeton, NJ.
+She is the Music Director at the Piedmont Unitarian Universalist Church in Charlotte, NC.